tlangan1/Life-Helper/README.md

 ## Service Workers:

-- Remember that if you go to the Application tab of Chrome Dev Tools you can see the service worker associated with that tab.
+- The service worker associated with a route can be viewed on the Application tab of Chrome Dev Tools.
 You can also do things like `Stop` it and `Unregister` it.
-- To reset the permissions for the service worker do the following:
+- To completely reset a service worker installation process do the following:
+  - Unregister/Delete the service worker: Go to the Application tab of Chrome Dev Tools and click the unregister link.
+  - Reset permissions for the service worker:
     - Open the browser settings
     - Click on `Privacy and Security`
     - Click on `Site Settings`
+    - Click on `Notifications`
-  - Scroll to the appropriate URL, for example, https://127.0.0.1:3000 or https://localhost:3000 or both
+    - Scroll to the appropriate URL, for example, https://192.168.1.10:3000
     - Click the right-pointing triangle
-  - Change Notifications from "Allow" to "Ask"
+    - Change Notifications from "Allow" to "Ask (default)"
 - You do not need to reset the permissions to release a new version of a service worker.
-You would only do this to test the web push subscription process.
+You would only reset the permissions to test the web push subscription process.

 ### Enable vite-plugin-pwa